priyanjali30/LCD_DISPLAY/README.md

 # LCD_DISPLAY
-This is Project to Display a string on LCD_Display.
+The aim of this project is to display a string on LCD_Display.